 4.4 If the circumstances justify it, an arbitrator should not be afraid to take firm action.
 Provided it complies with the principles of natural justice, such action will almost certainly be supported by the Courts.
 However, before doing so, a warning should be given to the offending party so that it is not taken by surprise.
 This can often be done by a peremptory order, with an explanation of what is likely to happen in the event of non-compliance.

-4.5 If an arbitrator has specialised knowledge, it should be declared, especially if such knowledge or any opinion which an Arbitrator may hold, or may have formed on the evidence before him or her, differs from that of the expert evidence before him or her.
+4.5 If an arbitrator has specialised knowledge relevant to matters that may come up for decision, it should be declared, especially if such knowledge or any opinion which an arbitrator may hold, or may have formed on the evidence before him or her, differs from that of the expert evidence before him or her.

 5. Diligence

-5.1 To be diligent an arbitrator must ensure that at all times he or she has the time and the resources to enable him or her to handle correspondence, interlocutories, the hearing and the writing of the Award with reasonable despatch.
+5.1 To be diligent an arbitrator must ensure that at all times he or she has the time and the resources to enable him or her to handle correspondence, interlocutories, submissions, the hearing and the writing of the award with reasonable despatch.

 6. Discretion